 TIFF Kids is one of the largest children's film festivals in the world!
 Presented every year in April, the festival offers a diverse slate of films from Canada and around the world — films that take children and parents out of the everyday, and use the power of film to foster thought and encourage discussion about the complex and challenging issues facing young people today, and have lots of fun doing it.

-The TIFF Kids digiPlaySpace –presented as part of TIFF Kids– is an interactive exhibition planned to run six weeks from March to April 2014.
-In 2013 over 12,000 family and student visitors ages 3 though 13 embarked on interactive adventures filled with laughing, learning and engagement with media technologies, art installations, learning-centric games, mobile apps, new creative tools and hands-on production activities.
+The TIFF Kids digiPlaySpace – presented as part of TIFF Kids – is a six week interactive exhibition for ages 3 through 13 taking place from March to April 2015.
+In 2014 over 12,000 children, families and educators embarked on interactive adventures filled with laughing, learning and engagement with media technologies, art installations, learning-centric games, mobile apps and much more.

 The above are listed only as examples and are not intended to be restrictive format criteria.